 We decided to do something a little different to celebrate the arrival of 2017!
-Instead of spending New Year’s Eve in Sanlúcar de Barrameda, we opted for a weekend getaway to the Sierra of Málaga instead.
-We spent the weekend completing the infamous Caminito del Rey, hiking nearby trails and enjoying our beautiful surroundings.
+Instead of spending New Year’s Eve in Sanlúcar de Barrameda, we opted for a weekend getaway to the Sierra of Málaga.
+We spent the weekend completing the famous Caminito del Rey, hiking nearby trails and enjoying our beautiful surroundings.

 We were a group of five on this trip; Javi and I, along Javi’s brother, his girlfriend and our dog Pumba.
 We stayed at Parque Ardales from December 29th through January 1st and I think this was the perfect amount of time to spend in the area.
 Despite the season the weather was good and because there were so few people on the trails and at the campsite Pumba got to run off the leash and swim to his heart’s content in the lake nearby!